 How to Cut the Cord on Cable TV or Satellite

 It is relatively simple to cancel cable TV.
-Even if you’re tech averse or new to streaming TV, you can get rid of your pricey contract.
+Even if you’re tech-averse or new to streaming TV, you can get rid of your pricey contract.

 Take a Close Look at Your TV Expenses

 While their website might list cancellation fees, they’re often buried in small text.
-You likely will need to call or chat with the provider to determine the fees to cancel.

 Call Your Provider

+When we canceled DirecTV, we spoke with several representatives who tried to keep us with the company.
 None of them knew the early termination fee or the total cost we had to pay to get out of our contract.
-We finally had to speak with a retention representative to determine the total cost to leave.

 Here is a list of popular providers and what you can expect to pay to break a contract.